 - Collect, update and maintain transportation-related GIS database for the MTPO region.
-This will include collecting Kingsport Area Transit Service (KATS) data pertaining to ridership by routes and times, bus stop usage, schedule of service hours, and other inventories and patronage information (KATS, MTPO) - Conduct research, when needed, using the TRIMS (Tennessee Roadway Information Management System) database (TDOT)
+This will include collecting Kingsport Area Transit Service (KATS) data pertaining to ridership by routes and times, bus stop usage, schedule of service hours, and other inventories and patronage information (KATS, MTPO).
+GIS products for level of service and traffic counts will be developed. - Conduct research, when needed, using the TRIMS (Tennessee Roadway Information Management System) database (TDOT)